Self-paced

 • Ridge linear regression: We try to find the line that fits best, but we also want to keep the slope of the line as small as possible.

 • Lasso linear regression: As with Ridge, we try to fit the line and keep the slope small, but Lasso can take the slope to zero if that helps fit the data.
-This is like "cherry-picking" which variables are important and which are not, because he can reduce the importance of some variables to zero.
+This is like "cherry-picking" which variables are important and which are not, because it can reduce the importance of some variables to zero.

 Model parameterization